elastic/integrations/packages/salesforce/docs/README.md

 ### Prerequisite

-In order to use this integration, you will need to create a new SFDC Application using OAuth.
+In order to use this integration, you will need to create a new Salesforce Application using OAuth.
 More details can be found [here](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm).

 Create a Connected App in Salesforce: